learnapollo/learnapollo/content/tutorial-react/react-01.md

 ### Connecting Apollo Client to our React Components

-To allow our React components to issue GraphQL queries and mutations through the client we wrap them with the `ApolloProvider` component from the `react-apollo` package.
+To allow our React components to issue GraphQL queries and mutations through the client we wrap them with the `ApolloProvider` component in `src/index.js `from the `react-apollo` package.

 ```js
 ReactDOM.render((